ProtektProtocol/protekt-protocol-contracts/README.md

 ### Protocol Incentives (Yield Farming)
 Every Wednesday, new rounds of PKT will be claimable by those providing capital or work into the protocol.
 PKT can't be bought, only earned.
 Tasks that earn weekly PKT include:
-* Shield Farming in a Protekt pool
+* Staking in a Protekt pool
-* Staking PKT, ETH, or DAI in the Mothership Vault
+* Staking ETH or PKT in the Mothership Vault
 * Rewards for fulfilling open grants
 * Rewards for creating audit reports on other DeFi protocols